To submit to the REGGIE Awards, please click below to enter your ANA account credentials.

 Purpose, Cause, or Charity Marketing

-The ANA Center for Brand Purpose Award is for the program/campaign that makes a positive impact on society via a social cause, an environmental improvement effort, or support of a charity/cause.
-This can include pro bono campaigns, donations, marketing campaigns developed for the good of a cause, corporate responsibility programs, etc. We want to see the passion behind your campaign and how you effectively made a difference in bringing your brand purpose to life.
+The ANA Center for Brand Purpose Award is for the program/campaign that makes a positive impact on society via a social cause, an environmental/sustainability effort, or support of a charity/cause.
+This can include pro bono campaigns, donations, marketing campaigns developed for the good of a cause, corporate responsibility programs, partnerships, etc. We want to see the passion behind your campaign and how you effectively made a difference in bringing your brand purpose to life.

 Entries in this category are either shopper marketing or omnichannel programs/campaigns developed by the brand (or jointly with brand/retailer) to reach shoppers through retail partners.
 Retailers are eligible to enter this category directly if the campaign was based on shopper or retail-led insights.
 If retail-specific, include marketing solutions developed or customized for or by a specific retailer to drive sales.
 These may be programs that use promotion, merchandising, and other tools, and may be designed around an occasion, holiday, season, category, or store-wide program, either initiated by a retailer or brand.
 Winning submissions will present the insight(s) and how you drove results for both the retailer and the brand.

 Small Budget Brand Activation Marketing (Overall Budget Less than $500,000)